felipe-casali/Continuous-Compliance-Import-LGPD-Package/README.md

 cd Continuous-Compliance-Import-LGPD-Package-main

-5 - Execute the ./import_lgpd.sh script and follow the instructions
+5 - Execute one of the following options:

+5.1 - Import the complete LGPD package.
+Recommended for implementations ./import_lgpd.sh

+5.2 - Import the LGPD MINI package.
+Recommended for POVs.
+./import_lgpd_mini.sh

 NOTE THAT THE SCRIPT WILL ASK THE USER PASSWORD TWICE.